PatrickKyei/exception/_tabs/about.md

 I jot down my thoughts.

 Those are my own initiatives.
-To Raise the collective Consciousness.

 It's more of a communal celebration of learning.